Saturday, February 4, 2023

 Welcome Back Booklovers!
 This is a topic I wrote about on here 2 Black History Months ago when I was reflecting on how my own reading tastes had expanded and changed.
 In that post I spoke about books that made me change my mind after I spent so long avoiding books with any hints of even mentioning slavery.
 So I will link that previous post here.

 I shouldn't say I'm tired of the trauma books because I still read many books that people might label Black trauma because the characters are going through horrible traumatic situations.
 And some of them are my favorite books.
-What I'm really tired of is reading books about Black characters where the plot and characters are heavily dependent on trauma whether that be racial, sexual or both.
+What I'm really tired of is reading books about Black characters where the plot and characters are heavily dependent on racial or sexual trauma, especially if it relies on both.
 I am a Black person living in the US, but I don't encounter racism every single day.
 Mostly because I'm fortunate to work and live in a place where non white people are a majority.
 In my day job I communicate with many white people on a day to day basis but it's a lot different when you're a faceless person relaying information.

 I'm a fantasy reader.
 Many authors draw inspiration for the world around them.
 So it's not uncommon to pick up a fantasy with a world that is as misogynist and racist as our own.
 But when I read those I ask myself do I care about the character outside of what they're going through?
 Do they have a personality?
 Do they have goals, hopes, dreams?
 Were there moments of levity throughout?